Lap Band Surgery Oklahoma

 When the band is placed during surgery, it is empty.
 Patients follow a very strict postoperative diet regime after surgery.
 This allows the band to heal in place prior to the filling of the band.
 Patients are seen routinely after this six week period to adjust the tightness of the band according to how fast the patient is losing weight and what they are eating.
 During the patient’s lifetime, he or she will need occasional fine tuning of the band to maintain the weight loss.

 Maximum weight loss with the band will usually take two to three years to accomplish, which means that weight loss is slow and consistent over time if the patient adheres to the prescribed diet.
-Patients that continue to eat sweets after lap band surgery will be disappointed with their weight loss.
+If lifestyle changes with diet and exercise are not consistent, weight loss potential is limited.